paulveillard/cybersecurity-gcp/gcp-network-design.md

 # GCP Network Design: Things to Consider Before Starting GCP Network Design

 # Table of Contents
+- [GCP Virtual Networking]
+- [GCP Networking Services and Components at a Glance]
 - [Levels of Google Cloud Networking](#)
 - [Firewalls](#)
 - [Creating a custom network](#)
 - [Adding firewall rules](#)
 - [VPC Network Example:](#)

+## A Virtual Private Cloud (VPC) Network
 Virtual Private Cloud Network or simply network is a virtual version of a physical network.
 In Google Cloud Networking, networks provide data connections into and out of cloud resources – mostly Compute Engine instances.
-Securing the Networks is critical to securing the data and controlling access to the resources.
+> Securing the Networks is critical to securing the data and controlling access to the resources.

-Google Cloud Networking achieves flexible and logical isolation of unrelated resources through its different levels.
+- Google Cloud Networking achieves flexible and logical isolation of unrelated resources through its different levels.

 ## Levels of Google Cloud Networking

 ## Firewalls